-Official Homologation Dossier for L & R Tournaments
+Official Homologation Dossier for L & R Tournaments (2016)

-INTERNATIONAL WATER SKI FEDERATION WATER SKI TOURNAMENT RULES 2014
+INTERNATIONAL WATER SKI FEDERATION WATER SKI TOURNAMENT RULES 2016

 These rules supersede all previous editions and addenda and shall remain in effect until an amended edition of the rules is published.
 The 2007 Rulebook is the base rulebook although years of change are notes on specific rules.
-All changes for 2013 will be designed in Red.
 All changes for 2014 will be in green.
 All changes for 2015 will be in purple.
+All changes for 2016 will be in orange.
 The general changes due to the name change of the IWWF from the IWSF will remain in black.